Controversies and challenges facing gene editing in the UK

 But Baroness Bennet argued that “doubling down on what we’re doing now is not the answer.”
 We should be going to an agro-ecological approach that works with nature, rather than trying to force it into submission, she said.

-For Kierra Box, “racing to fight specific pests and so-called deficiency in the foods we eat gene by gene is the opposite of the ecosystems-based approach that we need to see.”
-The solutions we should be looking for are those that work in tandem with nature, building resilience through diversity, she argued.
+For Kierra Box, “racing to fight specific pests and so-called deficiency in the foods we eat gene by gene is the opposite of the ecosystems-based approach that we need to see”.
+She argued for solutions that work in tandem with nature, building resilience through diversity.

 Whatever next?

-DEFRA has recently run a public consultation on whether the seeds of gene edited plants will need to be labelled.
-Interestingly, this was not raised in the Westminster Forum discussion, despite the fact that the decision is likely to be a significant next regulatory step in terms of gene editing in the UK.
+DEFRA has recently run a public consultation on whether the seeds of gene-edited plants will need to be labelled.
+Interestingly, this was not raised at the Westminster Forum, despite the fact that this decision is likely to be a significant next regulatory step in terms of gene editing in the UK.

-In the UK the legislative landscape is changing in order to facilitate the production and sale of gene edited products.
-The conference served to highlight the fact that, despite this, there remain a number of significant challenges, uncertainties and issues of contention.
+In the UK the legislative landscape is changing to facilitate the production and sale of gene-edited products.
+The conference highlighted the fact that, despite this, there remain a number of significant challenges, uncertainties and issues of contention.

 Leonie Nimmo is the Executive Director of GM Freeze.